Subbinder/PDFreader/README.md

 * **Text Extraction:** Reads text content from every page of the selected PDF.
 * **Text-to-Speech:** Utilizes the `pyttsx3` library to synthesize speech.
 * **GUI Controls:** Includes a Tkinter-based window with a "Stop" button.

+## 🛠️ Requirements

+Before running the script, ensure you have the following Python libraries installed: